Dr. Al Danenberg ● Nutritional Periodontist

 - Spices, sea salt, and herbs for flavor

-- Filtered water or natural spring water for drinking
+- Natural spring water for drinking (has trace minerals)

 - Two cups of organic coffee with raw heavy cream and organic MCT oil in the morning (cream and MCT oil provide additional fat to improve my fat-to-protein ratio)